No menu items!

 COSTA RICA'S LEADING ENGLISH LANGUAGE NEWSPAPER

-Every year from June through November, Costa Rica converts from a sunny tropical paradise to a gray and gloomy wetland, and though the 2014 rainy season has been uncharacteristically dry (which is actually a bad thing), this sunny weather is unlikely to last.
+Every year from June through November, Costa Rica converts from a sunny tropical paradise to a gray and gloomy wetland, and though this rainy season has been uncharacteristically dry (which is actually a bad thing), this sunny weather is unlikely to last.
 However, while much of the country may be slowly descending into a drizzly hellhole, there are still plenty of things to do in Costa Rica during the rainy season.

 1. Get out for mini-summer